Konpeito: Japan's Tiny Treats

 Konpeito festival

 Then there’s Tanabata, also known as the Star Festival.
 Since it’s all about stars and astronomy, konpeito fits right in and becomes part of the celebration!
 People might give konpeito as a gift or use it in displays.
+Head over to our konpeito collection if you need these colorful candies for a festival!

 LUXURY KONPEITO